petedavisdev/petedavis.dev/_notes/stackedit.md

 ---
-title: Note-taking in markdown
+title: Keeping notes in markdown
 ---
-*Keep your your Git repos with StackEdit*
+*Note-taking in your Git repos with StackEdit*
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.
 What I found was StackEdit.

 ## Why markdown?